-Beginner Spanish Listening Practice – Shopping for food (Part 3) Posted by Laura on Nov 7, 2017 in Basic, Learning, Pronunciation, Spanish Grammar, Spanish Vocabulary
+Beginner Spanish Listening Practice – Shopping for food (Part 3) Posted by Laura & Adam on Nov 7, 2017 in Learning, Spanish Grammar, Spanish Vocabulary

 In this Spanish lesson we will practice more about how to manage in Spanish when buying food in a shop or market.
 As usual, first we will review some relevant grammar and vocabulary and then see if you can follow a short listening.
 This lesson continues on from Lesson 27 and Lesson 28 in this course which also looked at shopping for food in Spanish.